RSC-NA/bot-SixMans/Setup-VSCode.md

         - `.[dev]` or `.[style]` may be used

-1. Install Red in accordance with their [official documentation](https://docs.discord.red/en/stable/install_guides/windows.html#installing-red).
+1. Follow the "Installing Red" section Redbot's [official documentation](https://docs.discord.red/en/stable/install_guides/windows.html#installing-red).

 1. Enter Virtual Environment with:

      `$ & c:/Users/<path_to_project>/.venv/Scripts/Activate.ps1`
 1. Use the hotkey (`Ctrl+Shift+P`) and click "Python: Select Interpreter"
-    - Select the virtual environment you just created: `('.venv': venv)`
+    - Select the virtual environment you just created: `('.venv': venv) ./.venv/Scripts.python.exe`

 # Debugging
 1. Open the debug window in VSC (`Ctrl+Shift+D`) and click the cog.